-In-Class Group Assignments: Two in-class group assignments worth 5% each (max total = 10% of your mark). ).
+In-Class Group Assignments: Two in-class group assignments worth 5% each (max total = 10% of your mark).).
 These assignments are open-book and do not require advanced preparation.
 They are intended to help you apply the concepts that you have learned in class.
 For each assignment, you will be asked to design and propose a solution to a real world issue using social psychological principles discussed in class.
 You will work on these assignments in groups of 3-4 and hand them in at the end of class.

 Date Worth

-Assignment 1 Oct 21, 2015 5%
+Assignment 1 Feb 28, 2017 5%

-Assignment 2 Dec 2, 2015 5%
+Assignment 2 Apr 11, 2017 5%

 Thought Paper: One thought paper 3-4 pages double-spaced in length (with 12 pt Times New Roman font and 1" margins) worth 10% where you will apply social psychological theories or concepts that you have learned about in class to a real life event (either from your own life or from a newspaper article).
 This paper is intended to help you develop insight into everyday experiences using concepts discussed in the course.
 Further details will be provided in class and posted on D2L.
-Due October 21.
+Due February 28.

 Research Proposal: One research proposal 3-4 pages double-spaced in length (with 12 pt Times New Roman font and 1" margins) worth 10% where you will propose a novel study to test a social psychological question of your choice.
 Your research proposal should include 1) a rationale for the research with background literature to support your hypothesis or hypotheses, and 2) a description of the method that you propose to test your research question.
 This research proposal is intended to help you to think about social psychological questions from a scientific perspective.
 Further details will be provided in class and posted on D2L.
-Due November 23.
+Due March 23.

 You are expected to hand in a hard copy of your thought paper and research proposal at the beginning of class on the due dates.
 If you cannot attend class on either of those days, you must 1) drop your paper off in the box outside of A255 or 2) email me the paper as a Word file attachment before 4pm on the due date.
-In-class assignments are due in either hard copy or by email at the end of class on each inclass assignment date.
 Late papers and assignments will not be accepted without medical documentation.